Alice Curwen

 Alice Curwen (c.
 1619–1679) was an English Quaker missionary, who wrote an autobiography published along with correspondence as part of A Relation of the Labour, Travail and Suffering of that Faithful Servant of the Lord, Alice Curwen (1680).
 Her maiden name and parentage are unknown.
-She came from Baycliff in the Furness district of Lancashire (now in the South Lakeland district of Cumbria), and spent part of her life as a missionary and social activist in New England and the Caribbean.
+She came from Baycliff in the Furness district of Lancashire (now in the Westmorland and Furness district of Cumbria), and spent part of her life as a missionary and social activist in New England and the Caribbean.

 Marriage and conversion

 In about 1641, Alice married Thomas Curwen, also born in Baycliff.
 They joined the Religious Society of Friends in about 1652 during a mission to Furness by George Fox.
 Thomas was among 27 Friends from Furness and elsewhere in Lancashire prosecuted several times for interrupting priests and addressing their congregations.
 He was arrested in 1659 and imprisoned in Lancaster Castle for failing to pay parish tithes and seemingly on later occasions as well.
 Altogether, he stated in A Relation..., he spent eleven years in prison.